luttje/laravel-scoped-views/README.md

 A layout view is treated exactly as a normal view.
 This means you can accompany a layout with `.js` and `.css` (or `.scss`) of the same name.
 However you likely don't want to scope the css to just your layout.
 Disable scoping by placing `/* !allGlobal */` on the first line of the css file.

+### Specifically global rules
+You shouldn't want component rules to leak out into the global page style.
+But if for whatever reason you do want this, you can add `/* !global */` above a single rule to make it global.

 ### Clear your cache
 - **You have to clear your view cache if you add .js and .css files** By default running `npm run dev` will automatically clear view cache.
 If you disable this configuration (`mix.scoped({ clearViewCache: false }`) you have to run `php artisan view:clear` manually.